 But eventually I discovered that I was significantly underpaid.
 My salary has only increased $40k since I started at the company, the result of two promotions.
 I’m 39, with more than 15 years of agency experience, and I’m making $125k as a strategy director.
 The market rate is much more, and not long ago, my boss let it slip that one of my male colleagues at the same level was making $240k.
 Over 100k more!
 I laughed out loud when I heard.
 I knew I was getting screwed but not to this scale!
 My bosses have come and gone--I’ve had five in the last 10 years--and my paycheck has stayed stuck.

 Finally, when my last maternity leave was winding down, I realized, if I was going to return to work with three kids at home, I needed to make enough to pay our nanny.
-I told my boss flat out, I can only return if you give me a raise.
+I with Wager to learn some negotiation techniques, and after some preparation, I told my boss flat out, I can only return if you give me a raise.
 This was at the end of the year, and my boss told me to talk to him in January.
 In the meantime, he gave me a piece of new business to work on and said if it was a success, I could potentially get a salary bump.
 I followed up when planned, and he told me there was no budget for an increase and took me off that piece of business.

 When I was denied that increase, I did two things: I told my boss I wanted to work from home one day a week, and he agreed.
 I also tried--half-heartedly--to get another job.
 But I realized I didn’t want to throw myself into an equivalent role at another company just for the salary increase.